abidlabs/abidlabs.github.io/_posts/2018-03-01-EM-Algorithm.md

 \end{align*}
 $$

-Here, we are allowed to go from the first line to the second, since we have introduced a term that is independent of \\(\\theta\\), so it doesn't change the result of \\(\\arg \\max\\).
+Here, we are allowed to go from the first line to the second, since we have only introduced a term that is independent of \\(\\theta\\), so it doesn't change the result of \\(\\arg \\max\\).
 Of course, that doesn't explain _why_ it would be a good idea to do this particular algebraic manipulation.
 To motivate that, notice that this new function that we have defined has a special property, namely:

 $$\Delta(\hat{\theta}_n|\hat{\theta}_n) = 0, \tag{4}\label{eq:4} $$